 - Only operators with a specific skill can complete a given operation.

-We are modelling an operation that assembles round tables.
+In the following example, we are modelling an operation that assembles round tables.
 To assemble a round table we need both an operator and a machine.
-Check out the supply path of a sales order.

-- The operation resources table links an operation with both a machine and an operator.
-This association is at the resource group level.
+To model alternate resources in frePPLe, we need to declare the parent resource in the Operation Resources table.
 The solver understands it has to pick a resource in the pool of resources that satisfies the skill criteria.

 The search mode column lets the solver know how the resource has to be picked.
 Possible options for the search mode are:

-When search mode is set to priority, frePPLe will pick the resources by priority (lowest values first, defined in resource skill table) as long as the demand is planned on time.
+When search mode is set to priority, frePPLe will pick the resources with highest priority (defined in resource skill table) as long as the demand is planned on time.